lishenyu1024/Pet-Tinder/README.md

 ### Registered User
 - As a registered user, I can:
   - Log in with previously provided credentials
-  - Create a profile for my pet and list it for public activities
+  - Create a profile for my pet and list it for activities
   - Add photos
   - Join a listed public activity